SiddhPurohit/Liftoff/README.md

 I also recommend using your own api key for google maps in the AndroidManifest.xml file.

-Also the data is in testing mode, for real data, you will have to change the url everywhere except for the news api In the header of the api link change ...lldev.thespacedevs... to ...ll.thespacedevs...

-Using this link you will only have 15 api calls per hour, for testing and developing purpose you should let it be in dev mode before you deploy.
+Using the api link you will only have 15 api calls per hour, for testing and developing purpose you should let it be in dev mode before you deploy.